andreatadde/test/README.md

 Idle: Wait for the player, we switch to Idle only if the enemy is stopped and if he is at the spawn point;

-Catch: The enemy start chasing the player when you enter in his spawn range.
+Catch: The enemy starts chasing the player when you enter in his spawn range.
 The movement is set according to the position of the player, before setting the new position a checkCollision is made with the map;

 Attack: If enemy and player collide, and the reload time of the attack is less than difference between the current time and that of the last attack, enemy passes to Attack state;